Implicative algebras: a new foundation for realizability and forcing: Introduction

 of a given complete Boolean algebra~$B$.
 If one is only interested in interpreting intuitionistic theories, one can replace complete Boolean algebras by complete Heyting algebras, in which case similar construction methods give us Heyting-valued models, that are essentially equivalent to Kripke (i.e.\ intuitionistic) forcing or Beth forcing.

 As observed by Scott~\cite{Oos02}, there is a strong similarity between (intuitionistic or classical) forcing and the method of realizability, that was introduced by Kleene~\cite{Kle45} to give a constructive semantics to Heyting (i.e.\ intuitionistic) arithmetic.
-From a model-theoretic point of view, the method of realizability consists to interpret each closed formula~$\phi$ as a set of realizers
+From a model-theoretic point of view, the method of realizability interprets each closed formula~$\phi$ as a set of realizers

 where~$P$ is a suitable algebra of ``programs'' (typically: a partial combinatory algebra), following the Brouwer-Heyting-Kolmogorov semantics for intuitionistic logic.
-Although the method of realizability was initially introduced for intuitionistic first-order arithmetic, it easily extends to intuitionistic higher-order arithmetic and even to intuitionistic Zermelo-Fraenkel set theory~\cite{Myh73,Fri73,McCPhd}.
+(Here, the symbol $\Pow$ stands for the set-theoretic powerset operator.)
+Although the method of realizability was initially introduced for intuitionistic first-order arithmetic, it extends to intuitionistic higher-order arithmetic and even to intuitionistic Zermelo-Fraenkel set theory~\cite{Myh73,Fri73,McCPhd}.

 For a long time, the method of realizability was limited to intuitionistic logic.
 However, from the mid-90's, Krivine reformulated~\cite{Kri09} the principles of realizability to make them compatible with classical logic, using the correspondence between classical reasoning and control operators discovered by Griffin~\cite{Gri90}.
 Technically, classical realizability departs from intuitionistic realizability by interpreting each formula~$\phi$ not as a set of realizers, but as a set of counter-realizers (a.k.a.\ a falsity value)